siewla/Project/README.md

 The API is used to randomly pick the cards from the deck.

 ## Approaches Taken
 My objective is to create a game that is simple but fun.
 To achieve that i also did some research on games within the scope of the unit 1.

+## Accomplishments
+* The cards are randomly generated every time and the logic is working.
+(To reduce confusion, i avoided using A, J, Q and K).
+* To reach out to bigger crowds for feedbacks and review, i explored how to convert click to tap on mobile.
+* The UI is responsive to normal website and mobile potrait mode.
+* The normal alert from browser is replaced by modal.
+* Dynamic timer implemented. (different level has different time given).

 ## Game Instructions
 Clear all 10 levels to win the game.

 ## Additional Features were under Considerations
-- Audio
 - Sign in feature
 - Leaderboard
 - More levels involving rotating the element, pan the image, etc.